AbbyBurden/HEK-Flare-Positions/README.md

 The dataframe includes:
 - HEK-defined start and peak times of flares
 - Corrected HPC coordinates ('hpc_x' and 'hpc_y')
-- [Any other relevant columns - please specify]

 ## Methodology